elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Network polices
   - Added missing network policy for rook-ceph-csi-detect-version for rook-ceph v1.10
 - Upgraded the kured helm chart to `4.4.1` which upgrades the app version to `1.12.1`
+- Fluentd in both SC and WC now use the `fluentd-elasticsearch` chart for forwarding, and the `fluentd` chart for aggregating
+  - This have changed the deployment for Fluentd considerably and users must ensure that their custom filter continues to work as expected
+- Retention for logs stored directly in object store have been reworked

+### Removed

+- GCS support for Fluentd